Vacuum-tube computer: Memory technology

-Magnetic-core memory was patented by A Wang in 1951.
+Magnetic-core memory was patented by An Wang in 1951.
 Core uses tiny magnetic ring cores, through which wires are threaded to write and read information.
 Each core represents one bit of information.
 The cores can be magnetized in two different ways (clockwise or counterclockwise), and the bit stored in a core is zero or one depending on that core's magnetization direction.
 The wires allow an individual core to be set to either a one or a zero and for its magnetization to be changed by sending appropriate electric current pulses through selected wires.
 Core memory offered random access and greater speed, in addition to much higher reliability.
 It was quickly put to use in computers such as the MIT/IBM Whirlwind, where an initial 1,024 16-bit words of memory were installed replacing Williams tubes.
 Likewise the UNIVAC 1103 was upgraded to the 1103A in 1956, with core memory replacing Williams tubes.
 The core memory used on the 1103 had an access time of 10 microseconds.